 - Vegan Parmesan Cheese - I sprinkle this magic on just about everything

-- Mongolian “Beef” – if you’re craving some PF Chang’s you’ll love this
+- Mongolian “Beef” - if you're craving a PF Chang's copycat recipe, you'll love this

 - Mac and Cheese - because you can't actually give up mac & cheese now can you?